FAQs for undergraduate students and families

-The Division of Student Success and Engagement is preparing to welcome back our undergraduate students with a meaningful, modified offering of cocurricular programs, services and facilities designed to protect their health and safety during the challenging circumstances of COVID-19.
+The Division of Student Success and Engagement is providing undergraduate students with a meaningful, modified offering of cocurricular programs, services and facilities designed to protect their health and safety during the challenging circumstances of COVID-19.

 Read an overview of how Messiah University will facilitate counseling services, chapel and campus ministries, athletics (including access to the fitness center and gyms), academic support services and career and professional development for students.

 Regarding Messiah's adjusted fall 2020 and spring 2021 semesters: